SoHo Weekly News: Other areas

-In 2023, The New York Times said that SWN's greatest success was in the 1970s and its demise in 1982 gave the Eye an opportunity to '[peak] in influence".
-In 2002, dance critic Elizabeth Zimmer wrote that the "dance boom" of the mid 1960s was followed by increased opportunities for young dance critics in New York, with The Village Voice and SWN being the two main publications providing space for their work.
-The SWN arts coverage ranged from local talent to mainstream; one article on dance included a performance in a Mercer Street loft alongside one at the Metropolitan Opera House by the American Ballet Theater.
+In 2002, dance critic Elizabeth Zimmer wrote that The Village Voice and SWN were the two main publications that offered space for young dance critics in New York starting their careers after the dance boom of the mid-1960s.
+The SWN arts coverage ranged from local talent to mainstream; one article on dance included a performance in a Mercer Street loft alongside one at the Metropolitan Opera House by the American Ballet Theatre.

+SWN was among the first newspapers to cover filmmaker David Lynch's feature-length directorial debut, Eraserhead.
+Village Voice film critic J. Hoberman wrote in a 2013 retrospective that the Voice and SWN were the only two newspapers to cover the film's 1977 release.
+He compared the two papers' approaches: his piece in the Voice was just two paragraphs tacked onto the end of another review he was already working on, while rival SWN ran an interview with Lynch.
 Film critic Jerry Oster lamented in his 1977 coverage of the New Directors/New Films Festival that The New York Times gave it minimal attention, and The Village Voice and The New Yorker none at all: "The most comprehensive coverage of the program was ceded to the scrappy irregulars of The SoHo Weekly News".

-SWN was also known for their coverage of local artists struggling to make a name for themselves; Gary Indiana wrote in Artforum:
+SWN was known for its coverage of local artists struggling to make a name for themselves.
+In a 2018 interview at the Museum of Modern Art, lyricist Scott Wittman told of the influence SWN had on promoting the acts of rising performers: "There was only one newspaper back then ...
+The SoHo Weekly News".
+He recounted his experience doing a show with Marc Shaiman at Club 57 in the East Village; after SWN published an enthusiastically positive review, the next week's performance was "packed with people like Jay Presson Allen, Mike Nichols, Joe Papp, and Allan Carr".
+In 1999, Gary Indiana wrote in Artforum:

 There were plenty of artists of all types living there before this little boom thing in the mid-'80s.
 Most of the ones I knew never expected to have any type of commercial success.
-The biggest thing that ever happened to them was a mention in The Village Voice or the Soho Weekly News.
+The biggest thing that ever happened to them was a mention in The Village Voice or the SoHo Weekly News.

-In a 2018 interview at the Museum of Modern Art, lyricist Scott Wittman told of the influence SWN had on promoting the acts of rising performers: "There was only one newspaper back then ...
-The SoHo Weekly News".
-He recounted his experience doing a show with Marc Shaiman at Club 57 in the east village; after the SWN published a "rave review", the next week's performance was "packed with people like Jay Presson Allen, Mike Nichols, Joe Papp, and Allan Carr".